ngaut/stackvm/spec.md

     "seq_no": 8,
     "type": "vector_search",
     "parameters": {
-      "query": "What are specific considerations for optimizing TiDB {{latest_tidb_version}} for e-commerce applications?", "output_var": "ecommerce_optimizations"
+      "query": "What are specific considerations for optimizing TiDB ${latest_tidb_version} for e-commerce applications?", "output_var": "ecommerce_optimizations"
     }
   },